#sather gate

 Rita Kai-Kee would carry the bitterness of Kenny's loss and the cruelty of war’s cost until her death in August 1983.
 Lock died seven months later.

 After my mother's passing in 2001, my then-grieving father had dispassionately set all of her personal effects, records, and old photos for disposal.
 I reclaimed a portion of her captured memories from a grim jumble of items he had discarded for the dump.
-Among the carefully compiled sets of letters and photos about her side of the family, were the small snapshots of her with Kenny.
+Among the carefully compiled sets of letters and photos about her side of the family, were the small snapshots of her with Kenny and his portrait in uniform.
 My mother’s archive provided glimpses into a personal life in which Dad had played no part, separated by a ferry ride and later a new Bay Bridge.
-As such, her mementos formed a sentimental narrative, ending on the eve of her encountering my father in San Francisco Chinatown’s Powell Garage in 1953.
+As such, her mementos comprised a sentimental narrative, ending on the eve of her encountering my father in San Francisco Chinatown’s Powell Garage in 1953.

 I was brought into the world about a year later.
-Decades later I would find among a pile of baby gift cards from family and friends the small card sent to my mother by “Mom” and “Pop” Kai-Kee.
-Their names had been included on the baby announcement list.
+Decades later, I would find among a pile of baby gift cards from family and friends the small card sent to my mother by “Mom” and “Pop” Kai-Kee.
+My mother had included their names on my birth announcement list.

 The war coincided with the making, and spurred the rise, of the first Chinese American middle class.
 As the image and condition of the Chinese in America changed, so did its economic opportunities.
 By 1943 -- the year the Exclusion Act was repealed -- 15 percent of the shipyard workers on San Francisco Bay were Chinese.
 During the war, Chinese American men and women were working real jobs for the first time in the world’s only industrial behemoth and gaining new respect from their fellow citizens.

 We will never know what Kenny could have accomplished had he lived.
-Had he stayed in Oakland, he probably would have married the love of his short life, raised a family, and grown old.
-We would have seen him as just another 80-year-old senior citizen, serving up decades' worth of easy banter along with the stacks of pancakes at the Wa Sung Club’s annual Easter breakfast.
-As a member of one of Chinese America’s greatest generations, he would have made his own contribution.
+He probably would have married his fiancee Alice, the love of his short life, raised a family and grown old.
+We would have met and seen him as just another 80-year-old senior citizen, serving up decades' worth of easy banter along with the stacks of pancakes at the Wa Sung Club’s annual Easter breakfast.
+As a member of one of Chinese America’s greatest generations, he would have made his own contribution to community after his years serving the country.

 Instead, we are left only with the perplexing example of the wrenching deaths of Kenny and the thousands of other young men who never made it back home.
 Such selflessness demands that we ponder the meaning of his brief life and how in our time, beyond the words and through our own deeds, we as Americans can make his death meaningful and us worthy of such a sacrifice.